 Consummate Liar: She's a very, very good liar, perhaps one of her key traits that goes in-check with her rampant hypocrisy.
 In her first appearance, had it not been for her eerie signature theme, despite all the tropes lifted here there would be NO reason to suspect her of being anything else but a wise, friendly old woman.
 She acted very sincere to Ed and Al, genuinely coming across as said kind, sweet old woman, even going as far as telling the brothers that she legitimately enjoys helping people and that she believes that the human race "needs alchemy more than they will ever known".
 As she says this to the brothers, she had already instigated the war the Ishbal in an attempt to create the Philosopher's Stone, had manipulated countless people through the Homunculi, instigated the war in Liore, and almost had Ed create a Stone in Laboratory 5.
 Near the end a flashback with Izumi shows just how much of a liar she was: in a rare moment of honesty, she tells Izumi how she despises humanity and how she doesn't believe they are worthy of her love, and that humanity learning the full power of alchemy would be a "travesty" a complete 180 of her initial meeting with the Elric brothers.
 This even extends toward her own allies, as Envy heavily implies to Al that the rest of the Homunculi (who, bar Greed, have shown her nothing but loyalty because of her promises) only think that Dante will turn them human and that she has no intention of doing so.
 Dante even says to Lust in the sub whether or not she'll turn them human all depends on "how I'm feeling" (in other words, no).

 Driven to Villainy: If the flashback dealing with her past is anything to go by, she was originally a far more sympathetic individual, and she deeply and genuinely loved Hohenheim.
-Once he left her side, she was forced to fend for herself and became so embittered that she ultimately resorted to horrific means to maintain her immortality, slowly turning her into what we see in the current timeline.
+Once he left her side, she was forced to fend for herself and became so embittered that she ultimately resorted to horrific means to maintain her immortality, until now at the start of the series, her being way off into the deep end.

 Evil Old Folks: Being 400 years old tends to do that with you.
 Double Subverted due to her initially appearing as an old woman before possessing a young woman's body.
 Still old in the end, though.